mustache/mustache/README.md

     TemplatePartial => ./template_partial.html

-You can set the search path using `RTemplate.path`.
+You can set the search path using `Mustache.path`.
 It can be set on a class by class basis:

-    class Simple < RTemplate
+    class Simple < Mustache
       self.path = File.dirname(__FILE__)
       ... etc ...
     end